BATHROOM TILE

 Grout will give your tile floor a finished look, as well as keeping moisture from getting beneath the tiles, and protecting the edges of the tiles from damage.
 Un-sanded grout is typically used for stone tiles, while sanded grout is used for other types of tile.
 Unless you are going for a particularly dramatic look, you will choose a soft, neutral grout that does not compete with the look of the tile—in other words, you want people to notice your tile, not the grout.
 You can minimize your future maintenance by selecting a darker grout color and applying a sealant.

 Replacing the tile in your bathroom—or adding tile to your bathroom—does not have to be a daunting task.
-While it does require some effort to remove old tiles, you will save the money and time required to replace drywall or cement backer board.
 Your Countertops and Cabinetry by Design professional tile installer will completely cover the vanity, cabinets, bathtub and toilet with plastic sheeting before beginning the tile installation.
 Once the old tiles are removed, the surface will be scraped to remove all old thinset.
 Any damaged areas will be repaired, filling in small holes or uneven areas with drywall compounds.
 A chalk line will be used to mark the tile installation lines, and thinset will be mixed.
 The thinset will be used to lay the tiles, using spacers to ensure the tiles are evenly laid.
 After all the tile is laid, the thinset must cure for at least 24 hours before the tile joints can be grouted.
 Once the tile is grouted, another 24 hours must elapse before the bathroom can be used.

 How Can We Help You?

 Choosing the right bathroom tile can be a challenge, and the professionals at Countertops and Cabinetry by Design want to help you face that challenge, armed with the education and knowledge necessary to choose wisely.
 We want to keep your bathroom tile install as simple as possible, working hard to get in and get out as expeditiously as we can.
-In fact, we will treat your bathroom tile install in the same manner we would treat our own.
 During our first meeting, we will get an idea of your goals for your bathroom tile and may even be able to provide a time frame for installation at the end of that meeting.
 We believe in our company, including our experience, skill-set and our deep commitment to our clients, so feel free to reach out today with your questions.
 If you would like to get a head start on your planning before our initial meeting, reference our useful tile backsplash planner.